Armaan-Nagra/Echo-360-extension/README.md

 Fetch 360 is published on the Chrome Web Store and you can download it [here](https://chromewebstore.google.com/detail/fetch-360/koaindoledjjcpohloicpdmamncepcjp?hl=en)

-We're trying to convert to other popular browsers such as Safari, Microsoft Edge etc...
+Currently working on an implementation to allow students using Panopto to download lectures and also to convert to other popular browsers such as Safari, Microsoft Edge etc...
 So stay tuned!

 ## Demo